-Long-acting beta2-adrenergic agonists, such as ARCAPTA NEOHALER, increase the risk of asthma-related death.
-Arcapta Neohaler is not indicated for the treatment of asthma [See Boxed Warning and Warning and Precautions (5.1)].
+Long-acting beta2-adrenergic agonists, such as ARCAPTA NEOHALER, as monotherapy (without inhaled corticosteroids) for asthma increase the risk of asthma-related events.
+ARCAPTA NEOHALER is not indicated for the treatment of asthma [see Warnings and Precautions (5.1)].

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.